henrybuilt/react-sticky-table/README.md

 ## Features

 - 0 dependencies, no css import necessary, no js, highly performant.
-- 0 or 1 sticky header, left column, right column, footer
+- 0, 1, or AS MANY sticky headers, left columns, right columns, footers as you want.
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
 - Dynamic row height & column width (no need to specify fixed width/height in pixels)
 - Table rows/columns resize as content resizes